frog2am/test/README.md

 # How To Apply

-- HTML example using CDN
+- HTML example using CDN.

 ```html
 <!DOCTYPE html>